CSCI3356Spring2023/DeployExample/README.md

 Copy the version string (i.e.: `3.11.3`) and paste it the file you created above.
 Save it.

 ## 3.3.
-Create your Profile
+Create your Procfile

-Create a new file called `Profile` on the base of your git repository folder.
+Create a new file called `Procfile` on the base of your git repository folder (no file extension).

 Paste the following line on it: